marand92/Hugo-Project---personal-website-and-blog/content/track-record.md

 2. **Customizing Phase**: We identified several **quick-win improvements**.
 Notably, we enhanced **automated reporting** for key ramp shift managers, providing them with real-time data for more informed decision-making.
 Additionally, we developed a **three-day procurement forecasting tool** to better predict production and material capacity needs.
 This tool fostered better coordination across departments, eliminating misaligned forecasts.

-**Key Achievement**: Despite the resignation of the previous subproject manager, who believed meeting the deadline wasn´t anymore impossible, I took over and led the team consiting of five internal stakeholders, three external consultands and two sap programmers to not only meet the deadline but also achieve an **almost smooth Go-Live phase** without a high-impact production stop.
+**Key Achievement**: Despite the resignation of the previous subproject manager, who believed meeting the deadline wasn´t anymore impossible, I took over and led the team consiting of five internal stakeholders, three external consultants and two SAP programmers to not only meet the deadline but also achieve an **almost smooth Go-Live phase** without a high-impact production stop.
 This accomplishment showcased the strength of our collaboration.

 ---